Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Sheaves on a simplicial complex

 \subsection{3-concordant ranking systems form a sheaf}

 We now show how to modify the definition of $\mcf'_3$ so as to define a sheaf $\mcf_3$.
-Unfortunately it does not appear that there is any analogous modification of $\mcf'_k$ that would allow us to define a sheaf of $k$-concordant orientations when $k \geq 4$.
+The reader who has grasped Algorithm \ref{a:rbl} but wonders whether the sheaf property is an unnecessary luxury may look ahead to Section \ref{s:sheafvalue}.
+Unfortunately it does not appear that there is any analogous modification of $\mcf'_k$ that would allow us to define a sheaf of $k$-concordant orientations on a simplicial complex of dimension $2$ when $k \geq 4$.